-We use certain non-GAAP financial measures, specifically Television Broadcast Cash Flow, EBITDA, Adjusted EBITDA, Free Cash Flow, Leverage, and Senior Leverage in addition to GAAP measures as supplemental financial data to assist management and the public in their analysis and valuation of our company.
-These measures are not in accordance with GAAP and are not meant to replace GAAP measurements.
-Reconciliations of certain non-GAAP measures to comparable GAAP financial measures are set forth, the calculations of which may differ from, or be inconsistent with, other companies’ calculations.
+We use certain non-GAAP financial measures, specifically Television Broadcast Cash Flow, EBITDA, Adjusted EBITDA, Free Cash Flow, Leverage, and Senior Leverage in addition to GAAP financial measures as supplemental financial data to assist management and the public in their analysis and valuation of our company.
+These measures are not formulated in accordance with GAAP, are not meant to replace GAAP financial measures and may differ from other companies’ uses or formulations.
+Further discussions and reconciliations of our non-GAAP financial measures to comparable GAAP financial measures are provided via the hyperlink below.
 The Company does not provide reconciliations on a forward-looking basis.

 Certain Non-GAAP Measures: